ncatlab/nlab-content/pages/9/0/6/7/7609/content.md

 $$P[t/x]$$

 is now actually itself a string of the language under consideration.
 One then needs reduction or equality rules describing the relationship of this string $P[t/x]$ to the result of actually substituting $t$ for $x$ as in the usual approach.
+See [[explicit substitution]] for more details.

 ## Categorical semantics